 We have provided detail on the leasehold properties that we can accept and the leasehold properties we can't accept.
 Acceptance assumes that our other criteria has been fulfilled in regards to lease term and service charges.

 Acceptable leasehold properties:

 - Houses we are happy to accept leasehold houses. - Flats we are happy to accept leasehold flats providing our other criteria are fulfilled.
-Please see section 4.2 for further detail. - Sheltered-accommodation if the property is a leasehold sheltered-accommodation case then we may need to review the lease and management accounts at application.
+Please see section 4.2 for further detail.

 Unacceptable leasehold properties: